𝄢 BASS

 * Equal contribution.

-University of Washington, Ohio Statue University, Allen Institute for AI
+University of Washington, Ohio State University, Allen Institute for AI

 Overview of the tasks included in BASS, designed to evaluate audio LMs on musical understanding requiring long-term structure or hierarchical reasoning.
 It contains twelve tasks across four categories: structural segmentation, structural lyrics transcription, musicological analysis, and artist collaboration.